“To achieve excellence for the sake of the Gospel”

 Pray As You Go is a daily prayer session, designed for use on portable devices, to help you pray whenever you find time, but particularly whilst travelling to and from work, study, etc.

 A new prayer session is produced every day of the working week and one session for the weekend.
-Lasting between ten and thirteen minutes, it combines music, scripture and some questions for reflection.
+Lasting between 10 and 13 minutes, it combines music, scripture and some questions for reflection.